rgeissen/trusted-data-agent/README.md

 # The Trusted Data Agent

-**An Advanced, Dynamic AI Conversational Interface for Enterprise Data Platforms.**
+**An Advanced, Dynamic AI Conversational Engine & Interface for Enterprise Data Platforms.**

 The Trusted Data Agent represents a paradigm shift in how Business Leaders, Business Analysts, Developers, and Architects interact with complex data ecosystems.
-It is a sophisticated web application designed not only to showcase AI-powered interaction with a Relational Information system, but to serve as a powerful, fully transparent "study buddy" for mastering the integration of Large Language Models (LLMs) with enterprise data.
+It is a sophisticated engine backend & web front-end application designed not only to showcase AI-powered interaction with a Relational Information system, but to serve as a powerful, fully transparent "study buddy" for mastering the integration of Large Language Models (LLMs) with enterprise data.

 This solution provides unparalleled, real-time insight into the complete conversational flow between the user, the AI agent, the **Model Context Protocol (MCP)** server, and the underlying relational information system, establishing a new standard for clarity and control in AI-driven data analytics.